CXWorld/CapFrameX/README.md

 * Screenshot directory = The directory in which your screenshots are saved.

 ## Capture view
 Here you can set your capture hotkey, the capture time(0=unlimited) and the response sounds.
 An info text always informs you what's going on with the capture service and also tells you what to do in certain situations.
-For more detailed information about the capture events, you can take a look into the log which can be expanded from the bottom.
+For more detailed information about the capture events, you can take a look into the infobox which can be expanded from the top.

 ## How to make a capture
 The process you want to capture has to be present in the "Running processes" list.
 This list automatically lists all running processes from which frametimes can be captured.